Configuring Google Workspace Integration for ChromeOS

 VII.
 Create Google Workspace Admin Role

-3. Create new role with a name (e.g. “LDO Connector Admin”)
+2. Create new role and name it (e.g. “LDO Connector Admin”)

 VIII.
 Configure Lenovo Device Orchestration Cloud Connector